Anant-K-Singal/UCW-BUSI-653-HBD-FALL24-09/README.md

 - Replaced the missing values with appropriate placeholders for fields like Visa_Status, IELTS_Score, Emergency_Contact_Phone.
 - Identifying and removing duplicates records and outliers.

+#### Data Sensitivity and Validation (AWS Glue)
+- A pipeline was developed to address sensitive information and validate the data.
+- - The pipeline starts by extracting the cleaned and formatted student data (obtained from the above cleaning step), stored in the S3 bucket.
+  - Then adjusted the data schema to ensure consistent attribute data types, dropping cloumns (with unstructured textual information if any), attribute compatibility and uniformity.
+  - Next, detecting the sensitive data attributes utilizing AWS Glue’s PII detection transform to flag and censor sensitive information, such as SIN_Number and Passport_Number.
+Since, UCW is a Canadian University, the protection rules applied are limited to those applicable only in Canada.
+  - Evaluate the data quality by implementing automated checks for consistency, completeness, and uniqueness for key attributes like Student_ID, Cumulative_cgpa, Visa_status etc.
+  - At the end, the data is categorized by conditional routing and saved as system readable PARQUET files.
+The records that meet all the validation criteria, are saved as 'Passed' while those that do not meet one or more conditions are saved as 'failed'.
+- The results of the pipleine are stored in the curated S3 bucket.
+- For all further analysis and use by other AWS services, the data that has passed the validation and quality checks through this pipeline should be used.

+#### Monitoring and Control (AWS CloudTrail, AWS CloudWatch)
 -